What you'll gain

 - 2

-Sit with your back flat against the pad, feet planted on the floor, and grip the handles firmly with a full grip.
+Sit with your back flat against the pad and your feet planted firmly on the floor.

 - 3